Mellaoui/excerpt/README.md

 **Process**

-1. Fork the project
+1. Fork the project.
-2. Create a new branch
+2. Create a new branch.
-3. Code, test, commit and push
+3. Code, test, commit and push.
 4. Open a pull request detailing your changes.